AdobeDocs/document-cloud-mobile.en/help/scan-android/index.md

 # Adobe Scan

-Adobe Scan for iOS and Android is a mobile scan companion to Adobe's suite of Acrobat DC apps.
-Adobe Scan delivers enterprise-class scanning features such as:
+Adobe Scan for iOS and Android is a mobile scan companion to Acrobat Reader which supports a rich set of enterprise-class configuration and PDF workflow features.
+Adobe Scan features include:

 * Automatic scanning (no tapping required!)
 * Automatic OCR with multiple language support
 * Rich editing, including color correction, page rotation, cropping, and so on
 * Integration with other apps and cloud storage solutions

+*Enterprise administrators* Adobe Scan's integration with Acrobat allows admins to configure and deploy mobile apps so that end users can keep work and personal files separate.
+Configure access to Adobe Document Cloud as well as  3rd party cloud storage solutions and manage rich settings for both MAM and MDM environments.

+* **Mobile**: Manage work and personal files from any location on your phone or tablet.
+* **Web**: Access files on Adobe Document Cloud, Google Drive, Dropbox, or any other location accessible on your device.
+* **Desktop**: Sign in to desktop Acrobat to see all your latest files.

 ![image](./images/mainscreen1.png)